Lee O-young: Life and career

 Lee O-young was born on 15 January 1934, (other sources say 29 December 1933) in Asan, Chūseinan Province, Korea, Empire of Japan.
 Lee went to Buyeo High School and Seoul National University from which he received undergraduate (1956) and graduate (1959) degrees in Korean literature.
 Lee has taught at Ewha Womans University, where he was a professor emeritus, and Dankook University.
 Lee has been the chief editor of Munhak sasang (Literary Thought) and the Korean Minister of Culture.

 He died from cancer on 26 February 2022, at the age of 88.

 Work

 Lee was one of the most prominent figures to emerge from the "post-war generation" of Korean critics.
 Making his mark with his first piece of literary criticism, "Lee Sang non" ("On Lee Sang", 1955), he caused a stir in literary circles with his next essay, "Usang eui pagoe" ("Destruction of an Idol"), published in Hankook Ilbo in 1956.
 At a time when the war experience seemed to have devastated the literary imagination as well, Lee argued for the expansion and enrichment of Korean literature in articles that featured considerable rhetorical sophistication and verve.

+Contribution to South Korea's Informatization

+In the early 1990s, Lee played a foundational role in transitioning South Korea into the digital age through his intellectual vision.
+Working in close partnership with his long-time intellectual companion Ahn Byung-hoon, they co-conceived the influential slogan, "Industrialization was late, but let us lead in informatization" (Korean: 산업화는 늦었지만 정보화는 앞서가자).
+While Lee provided the core philosophical ideas regarding the digital transition, Ahn coined the specific slogan and utilized the media power of The Chosun Ilbo to transform it into a massive national campaign.
+This collaboration is credited with raising public awareness and pressuring the government to prioritize high-speed internet infrastructure, eventually helping South Korea become a global IT powerhouse.